PKU-YuanGroup/Open-Sora-Plan/README.md

 this is a prompt of transition task.
 ```

-Then the content of condition_images_path should be:
+Then the content of conditional_images_path should be:

 ```
 /path/to/image_0.png